GHG Reduction Through TOD: Why It's (Almost) Illegal

 We know that good transit-oriented development (TOD) will reduce greenhouse gas emissions, help the environment, and promote equity; there are examples in California and across the United States.
 Many metropolitan areas have adopted TOD as a major tool in their climate action plans.
 California passed SB 375 almost a decade ago and has streamlined provisions of the California Environmental Quality Act (CEQA) to promote TOD.
 Nevertheless, TOD remains difficult to entitle.

-Presenters are an engineer-turned-transit-planner and an architect-turned-land-use-attorney who entitles development projects and litigates land use issues, with a focus on CEQA.
-They combine planning theory with legal reality, outlining how transit and TOD should work and discussing what actually works — or doesn’t — under California's environmental regulations.
+Presenters are an engineer-turned-transit planner and an architect-turned-land-use-attorney who entitles development projects and litigates land use issues, with a focus on CEQA.
+They combine planning theory with legal reality, outlining how transit and TOD should work and discussing what works — or doesn’t — under California's environmental regulations.
 They hypothesize future changes the state could make to eliminate more regulatory barriers that drive up the cost and complexity of building near transit.